 The Organization categorizes leases with contractual terms longer than twelve months as either operating or finance.
 Finance leases are generally those leases that allow the Organization to substantially utilize or pay for the entire asset over its estimated life.
 All other leases are categorized as operating leases.
-Leases with contractual terms of 12 months or less are not recorded on the statement of financial position.
-The Organization had no material finance leases during the years ended June 30, 2023 and 2022.
+Leases with contractual terms of 12 months or less are not recorded on the consolidated statements of financial position.